alexpython1988/cop5556sp17/README.md

 !!!more desc here!!!

 ### How do I get set up? ###
-You need java 8 or higher version
+java 8 or higher version.
+No external .jar required.
+Directly import the project into eclipse as exist project.

 ### Contribution guidelines ###
 Author: Xi Yang